In large numbers, euonymus scale can devastate evergreen euonymus species. Here’s how to deal with these troublesome pests.

-You may also notice larger, brownish oyster-shell coloured scales.
+You may also notice larger, brownish oyster-shell coloured scales on the stems.
 These are the females.
 When scale insects first hatch they are quite mobile and crawl around the plant sucking sap until their hard scaly shells form, when they become firmly fixed to one spot.

 © 2024 Thompson & Morgan.
 All rights reserved.
 A division of Branded Garden Products Limited.